premailer/premailer/README.md

 * CSS properties are checked against e-mail client capabilities
   - Based on the Email Standards Project's guides
 * A plain text version is created (optional)

-## Premailer 2.0 is coming

-I'm looking for input on a version 2.0 update to Premailer.
-Please visit the [Premailer 2.0 Planning Page](https://github.com/premailer/premailer/wiki/New-Premailer-2.0-Planning) and give me your feedback.

 ## Installation